Dogtrot house: Alabama

 The John Looney House in Ashville, Alabama, is a rare example of a two-story dogtrot house built in the 1820s.

 Arizona

 Another example of a dogtrot house can be viewed at the old Brill ranch (Arizona state historical site), 3 miles\5 kilometers south of Wickenburg, Arizona.
 The original core of the adobe house is still standing and being used as a Visitor Center for a nature preserve.
 The house was built sometime between the 1850s to 1860s and was later used at The Garden of Allah dude ranch.

 Arkansas

+The Jacob Wolf House, a two-story dogtrot home, was constructed around 1820 in Norfork.
+It is the oldest known standing structure in the state.
+Wolf was an early pioneer in Baxter County and his house was designated as a county seat and courthouse in 1825 by the territorial legislature.

 The Noel Owen Neal House was built in 1840 near Nashville.
 Neal, a farmer, died in 1850.
 His wife Hesky maintained the farm after his death.
 The house was moved to Washington, Arkansas, and has undergone restoration.